This is a 5-minute read

 Preschoolers (3-5 years) 10-13 hours

-This may be the age where children can also start developing poor sleep habits, like bringing bright screens to bed or staying up late talking to friends.
-If you notice your child has extreme difficulty waking or sleeps in very late on weekends, he may not be getting the sleep he needs.
+This may be the age where children can start developing poor sleep habits, like bringing bright screens to bed or staying up late talking to friends.
+If you notice your child has extreme difficulty waking or sleeps in very late on weekends, your child may not be getting an adequate amount of sleep.